 #8.
 Rockwood Ultra Lite 2891BH [Best RV for Family of 8]

 |Width: 96″||View Full Specs: Rockwood Ultra Lite|

-For those that are looking for a family camper that can easily sleep 8 the Rockwood Ultra Lite will fit the bill.
-This fifth-wheel family camper is big both in features and size.
+For those looking for a family camper that can easily sleep 8, the Rockwood Ultra Lite will fit the bill.
+This fifth-wheel family camper is enormous both in features and size.

 There is tons of exterior storage space for all your belongings.
 Also, you’ll find an outside kitchen and a 20-foot awning.
-Though not a small RV by any means if you are looking for a family size RV that can sleep 8 or more you can’t go wrong with this the Rockwood 5th wheel.
+Though not a small RV by any means, if you are looking for a family-size RV that can sleep eight or more you can’t go wrong with this Rockwood 5th wheel.

 #9.
 Winnebago Vista 27P – class A Family RV